Please Wait a Moment

 • PLANNING–PR/communication strategic planning (research and evaluation strategies, coordination/management of effective programs, collaborative efforts, accountability/results, etc.)

-• TACTICS–PR/communication tactics (best practice strategies, programs, campaigns, tips, advice for implementation, media relations, COVID-19 crisis and vaccine communications, etc.)
+• TACTICS–PR/communication tactics (best practice strategies, programs, campaigns, tips, advice for implementation, media relations, etc.)

 Now that you know what school PR pros want and how NSPRA may categorize your session, settle on a popular topic for which you have a lot of experience and expertise to offer.